 The ankle monitor also recorded a visit Fedus made to O’Shea’s home in Cary.
 Investigators obtained a second search warrant for O’Shea’s home, where they found two masks and a global positioning system.
 They also took a shirt, an electronic tablet and an unnamed substance from the home.

-On May 12, police arrested Zachary Mark Wohlman, 30, who was identified by Fedus as O’Shea’s brother.
-Fedus told investigators that the siblings were responsible for the robberies on Capital Boulevard, as well as the armed robbery of a Circle K store on April 26 and the May 4 robbery of an Extended Stay America, both in Cary, according to a search warrant made public Thursday.
+On May 12, police arrested Zachary Mark Wohlman, 30, who was identified as O’Shea’s brother.
+Investigators said the siblings were responsible for the robberies on Capital Boulevard, as well as the armed robbery of a Circle K store on April 26 and the May 4 robbery of an Extended Stay America, both in Cary, according to a search warrant made public Thursday.

 Witnesses told police that a man wearing a skeleton mask walked into the convenience store, pointed a handgun at a clerk and demanded cash and cigarettes.
 A man wearing a bandana over his face and brandishing a handgun walked into Extended Stay America, pointed the weapon at the clerk, jumped over the counter and took money from the cash register, according to the search warrant.